 As Chair of PSA's Photojournalism Division (PJD), I want to welcome and thank you for visiting our home page.
 If you have an interest in learning how to capture events effectively (whether for family records, a private collection of historical happenings, or publication) and sharing these images with fellow photographers, you should find a number of opportunities that would increase your experience and enhance your skills as well as providing additional enjoyment of this photographic medium.

 For example, we conduct a number of study groups that have 4 to 6 members interacting with each other as they review and comment upon each other's digital images.
-The Quarterly Competition, Photo Story Competition, Photojournalist of the Year, and Published Photo of the year are some of our offerings for individual members.
+The Quarterly Competition, Photo Story Competition, and Photojournalist of the Year are some of our offerings for individual members.
 Interclub competitions are held four times each year.
 We also conduct two sections of the annual PSA International Exhibition and we recognize a large number of international exhibitions each year so that our members can apply for Stars.

 The Photojournalism Division (PJD) is devoted to recording current events or situations to preserve them for the future.
 News, features, man and man's environment, human interest, and other topics all are included.
 The Photojournalism Division provides an opportunity for photographers to learn to capture events effectively (whether for family records, a private collection of historical happenings, or publication) and to share these images with fellow photographers.
 Photojournalists contribute to the world's archives for future generations.